 Some of the common types of defects that occur during development:

-- Arithmetic Defects: while performing arithmetic calculation may get bug like Arithmetic overflow or underflow.
+- Arithmetic Defects: while performing arithmetic calculation may get bug-like Arithmetic overflow or underflow.

 - Syntax Defects: Syntactic bugs are nothing but the grammatical mistakes or misspelled words used in product GUI.
-One more ex. is use of the incorrect operator etc.
+One more ex. is the use of the incorrect operator etc.

 - Multi-threading Defects: Example of this type of defect is Deadlock, Process1 can’t start on till Process2 finished, Process2 cannot start on till Process1 finishes.